jayshira/Cooking_Log/README.md

 - Python (version 3.8 or higher recommended)
 - `pip` (Python package installer, usually included with Python)
 - Git (for cloning the repository)
+- Note: If running "python -m venv env" returns an error such as "zsh: command not found: python", type "python3 -m venv env" instead.
+Similarly, to run Python scripts, use "python3 run.py" if python run.py does not work.

 ## Setup Instructions